-Unit: in Thousands of Shares
+Unit: in Thousands of Shar

 For the Year Ended December 31

-2022 2021 2020

-222,000 193,334 193,334

-2022 For the Year Ended Decembe 2022 2021
+2023 2022 2021

+Weighted average number of ordinary shares used in calculating basic and diluted loss per share 234,803 222,000 193,334

 Weighted average number of ordinary shares used in calculating basic loss per share included ordinary share and potentially preferred shares converted to ordinary shares mandatorily.
-The share-based payments mentioned in Note 21 and Earnout Shares, Sponsor Earn-in Shares, warrants and redeemable preferred shares mentioned in Note 12 belongs to potential ordinary shares, which were anti-dilutive for the years ended December 31, 2022, 2021 and 2020 and hence excluded from calculating diluted loss per share.
+The share-based payments mentioned in Note 22 and Earnout Shares, Sponsor Earn-in Shares, warrants and redeemable preferred shares mentioned in Note 13 belongs to potential ordinary shares, which were anti-dilutive for the years ended December 31, 2023, 2022 and 2021 and hence excluded from calculating diluted loss per share.

 Prior period results had been retrospectively adjusted to reflect the 1:0.8752888353 share subdivision effected on the closing date.
-Refer to Note 16 for information in relation to share subdivision.
+Refer to Note 17 for information in relation to share subdivision.

-21. SHARE-BASED PAYMENT ARRANGEMENTS
+22. SHARE-BASED PAYMENT ARRANGEMENTS

-As of December 31, 2022 and 2021, there were \$40,023 thousand and \$30,388 thousand of total unrecognized share-based payments respectively.
-Share-based payments recognized for the years ended December 31, 2022, 2021 and 2020 were amounted to \$37,907 thousand, \$5,038 thousand and nil respectively.
+As of December 31, 2023 and 2022, there were \$18,260 thousand and \$40,023 thousand of total unrecognized share-based payments, respectively.
+Share-based payments recognized for the years ended December 31, 2023, 2022 and 2021 were amounted to \$26,324 thousand, \$37,907 thousand and 5,038 thousand, respectively.

+a.
 Restricted shares

-Pursuant to the 2019 Equity Incentive Award Plan, Gogoro granted 8,901 thousand restricted shares (adjusted to 7,791 thousand restricted shares to reflect the 1:0.8752888353 share subdivision effected on the Closing Date) to certain executives and employees in September 2021 that will be settled in shares of Gogoro.
-The fair value of employee restricted shares was \$5.47 per share (adjusted to \$6.25 per share to reflect the 1:0.8752888353 share subdivision effected on the Closing Date) on the grant date derived from the income approach.
-25% of the restricted shares are vested if the employees who are granted employee restricted shares remain employed by Gogoro at the end of each of the four vesting periods.
+Pursuant to the 2019 Equity Incentive Award Plan, Gogoro granted 8,901 thousand restricted shares (adjusted to 7,791 thousand restricted shares to reflect the 1:0.8752888353 share subdivision effected on the Closing Date) to certain executives and employees in September 2021, each of which will be settled in one ordinary share of Gogoro.
+The fair value of restricted shares on the grant date was \$5.47 per share (adjusted to \$6.25 per share to reflect the 1:0.8752888353 share subdivision effected on the Closing Date) derived from the income approach.
+25% of the restricted shares are vested if the holders who are granted restricted shares remain employed by Gogoro at the end of each vesting period.